crails-framework/crails-deploy/README.md

 bash <(curl -s "https://raw.githubusercontent.com/crails-framework/crails-deploy/master/install.sh")
 ```

+You will need to install `libssh` (`libssh-dev` for Debian, `libssh-devel` for Fedora) before installing crails-deploy.

 ## Usage

-Here's an example, deploying to `ubuntu@192.168.0.15`, deploying the package `archive.tar.gz` to be run by the `webapp` user:
+Here's an example, deploying the package `archive.tar.gz` to `ubuntu@192.168.0.15`, to be run by the `webapp` user:

 ```
-$ crails-deploy --package archive.tar.gz --hostname 192.168.0.15 --deploy-user ubuntu --pubkey --sudo --user webapp --group webapp
+$ crails-deploy \
+  --package archive.tar.gz \
+  --app-name myapp \
+  --hostname 192.168.0.15 \
+  --deploy-user ubuntu \
+  --pubkey \
+  --sudo \
+  --user webapp \
+  --group webapp
 ```

+Using the `app-name` option to set our application name to `myapp` means that the runtime directory for our webservice will be `/var/myapp`, the logs
+will be located at `/var/log/myapp`, and the service will be named `myapp` in your service manager (systemctl or rc, depending on your system).

-There are a few options at your disposal, you may explore these using:
+There are a few more options at your disposal, you may explore these using:

 ```
 $ crails-deploy --help